wishawa/pierce/README.md

 let arc_vec = Arc::new(vec);
 let pierce = Pierce::new(arc_vec);

 // Here, the execution jumps directly to the slice to call `.get(...)`.
-(Without Pierce it would have to jump to the Vec first, than from the Vec to the slice). pierce.get(0).unwrap();
+// Without Pierce it would have to jump to the Vec first,
+// than from the Vec to the slice. pierce.get(0).unwrap();
 ```